The Chalk Garden (play)

-The Chalk Garden is a play by Enid Bagnold that premiered in the US in 1955 and was produced in Britain the following year.
+The Chalk Garden is a play by Enid Bagnold that premiered in the USA in 1955 and was produced in Britain the following year.
 It tells the story of the imperious Mrs St Maugham and her granddaughter Laurel, a disturbed child under the care of Miss Madrigal, a governess, whose past life is a mystery that is solved during the action of the play.
 The work has been revived numerous times internationally, and was adapted for the cinema in 1964.

 Background and first productions

-Bagnold wrote the play with an English premiere in mind, but the West End producer, Binkie Beaumont, turned it down: "I confess I find some of the symbolism confusing and muddling".
+Bagnold wrote the play with an English premiere in mind, but the West End producer, Binkie Beaumont, turned it down: "I confess I find some of the symbolism confusing and muddling."
 The piece was taken up by the American producer Irene Selznick, who proposed a Broadway premiere.
 She found the play challenging and tantalising – "I am haunted by its gossamer flashes of poetry and beauty" – but lacking in focus.
-In July 1954 she travelled to England to work with Bagnold for six weeks, tightening the play up.
+In July 1954 she travelled to England to work with Bagnold for six weeks, tightening the play.
 They discussed the casting for the production; the author hoped Edith Evans would play Mrs St Maugham, but Selznick insisted on casting Gladys Cooper.
 For the enigmatic role of Miss Madrigal, Selznick hoped to cast her friend Katharine Hepburn, but Hepburn did not respond to the play and turned the part down.
 Selznick and Bagnold agreed to offer the part to Wendy Hiller, who declined it because she did not wish to leave England.
 Finally, Siobhán McKenna accepted the role.

 Selznick engaged George Cukor to direct; he took the play through its rehearsals and out-of-town previews, but handed over to Albert Marre before the Broadway premiere.
 The designer for both sets and costumes was Cecil Beaton, whom Cukor and Selznick found intolerable to work with, but whose designs were highly praised.

-The Chalk Garden was first performed at the Shubert Theatre, New Haven, Connecticut on 21 September 1955, and was given on Broadway at the Ethel Barrymore Theatre on 26 October.
+The Chalk Garden was first performed at the Shubert Theatre, New Haven, Connecticut, on 21 September 1955, and was given on Broadway at the Ethel Barrymore Theatre on 26 October.
 It ran for 182 performances.

 When Beaumont saw the enthusiastic reviews by the New York critics he immediately changed his mind about producing the piece in London.
-The play had its British premiere at the Alexandra Theatre, Birmingham on 21 March 1956 and was first seen in London on 11 April at the Theatre Royal Haymarket.
+The play had its British premiere at the Alexandra Theatre, Birmingham, on 21 March 1956 and was first seen in London on 11 April at the Theatre Royal Haymarket.
 The director was John Gielgud, the sets were by Reece Pemberton and the costumes by Sophie Harris.
 The play ran at the Haymarket for 658 performances, ending on 9 November 1957.